 On the pool deck, your fellow cruisers will be in their swimwear.
 If stepping through the glass doors to hit a buffet, or even to walk through, guests are required to wear shoes and a coverup.
 The cruise line provides beach towels, so you won’t have to pack any.
 If you’re going to eat at one of the ship’s sit-down restaurants, shorts, jeans or capri pants are welcome at this time of day.
 Sneakers and sandals are welcome, too.

 Depending on which cruise line you’re sailing, dinner attire will vary greatly, from smart casual to swanky.
-Some specialty restaurants may not even allow women in pants (such as NCL’s top tier offering, Le Bistro).
+Some specialty restaurants may require a more elegant dress code (such as NCL’s top tier offering, Le Bistro).
 Women should pack a dress or sundress, and men should have collared shirts, like polos or a button-down, and dress and khaki pants.
 No sneakers at dinner.
 No kidding.
-If you’re on a larger ship and you’re just going to the buffet, they may allow jeans and t-shirts, but shorts and tank tops in the evening are basically a no-no.
+If you’re on a larger ship and you’re just going to the buffet, they'll likely allow jeans and t-shirts, but swim trunks with a tank top are basically a no-no.

 In the words of Oscar Wilde, “You can never be overeducated or overdressed.”
 We agree.
 These days, not all cruise lines offer a formal night but for those that do, here’s your chance to dress to impress.
 Women should pack a cocktail dress or gown with all the accessories; men can don a dark suit or even a tuxedo (rentals are available onboard).
 If you’re thinking, “why bother?”
 Think again!
 You’ve got a staff of professional photographers at your disposal, with gorgeous backdrops and professional lighting, and it costs nothing to have them snap a few pics of you all spiffed up.
 The captain is usually available for photos this evening as well.
 Purchasing the photos is optional.